tbrandle/money_beetz/README.md

 ### Instructions

-bash
-npm install
-npm run-script watch
+open bash or iTerm, clone the repo, and run 'npm install'

+next, run 'npm run-script watch'

-open a new terminal
+open a new terminal and run 'npm start'
-npm start